-Most external connectors for the VX6 are located on the bottom of the unit.
+Most external connectors for the VX7 are located on the bottom of the unit.

-- The Keyboard/Mouse connector is not used on the VX6 as the VX6 contains an integrated keypad. - COM1 connects to a serial barcode scanner. - COM3 (labeled "COM2/3") connects to a serial printer or PC with the appropriate cables. - The USB/Ethernet connector accepts dongle cables, offering a combination of the following ports: - o An Ethernet port - o A USB Host port - o A USB Client port. - Audio connects to a mono or stereo telephone headset/microphone.
+- The Keyboard/Mouse connector accepts an LXE VMT keyboard or a dongle cable for a PS/2 keyboard and mouse. - COM1 connects to a serial barcode scanner. - COM3 (labeled "COM2/3") connects to a serial printer or PC with the appropriate cables. - The USB/Ethernet connector accepts dongle cables, offering a combination of the following ports: - o An Ethernet port - o A USB Host port - o A USB Client port - Audio connects to a mono or stereo telephone headset/microphone.